 notes that protected groups are likely to be adversely affected, for example women and people of some races and ethnicities are shorter on average, while other groups are more likely to weigh more.
 For example, when Air Canada's height requirement for pilots was tested in 1990, it was on the grounds that it discriminated against women.
 Air Canada ended up paying more than $50,000 to the complainants whose applications were turned away on the grounds that they did not meet the necessary height requirements.

-The Supreme Court of Canada established that two specific standards must be met for a height requirement to be reasonable.
+of Canada established that two specific standards must be met for a height requirement to be reasonable.
 First, there must be an objective relationship between the standards required and the job in question.
 Second, the standards must have been imposed in good faith.

 But banning a subconscious instinct can be near impossible, as a University of Florida study shows.
 Controlling for gender, weight and age, each inch of height equates to about $780 more per year in wages, on average.
 The study found height had a greater influence on income than gender, and its effect held steady regardless of an employee’s age.